Photo: Unknown (prototype asset) / project prototype

 Price: ¥25,000–80,000/night (~€153–490) | Location: Kaminarimon, Asakusa

-The Gate Hotel Kaminarimon is the finest hotel in Asakusa — occupying the extraordinary position directly facing the Kaminarimon (the Thunder Gate, the famous giant red lantern at the entrance to the Nakamise shopping street leading to Senso-ji Temple).
-The rooftop bar with the view of the gate is one of the most extraordinary hotel bar positions in Tokyo.
-Asakusa is Tokyo’s most traditional neighborhood (the Senso-ji temple complex, founded 645 CE; the extraordinary Nakamise shopping street; the most traditional Tokyo craftwork shops and sweet shops).
+The Gate Hotel Kaminarimon is arguably the best-located hotel in Asakusa — it faces the Kaminarimon directly (the Thunder Gate, the famous giant red lantern at the entrance to the Nakamise shopping street leading to Senso-ji Temple).
+The rooftop bar, with its view of the gate, has one of the most memorable hotel bar positions in Tokyo.
+Asakusa is Tokyo’s most traditional neighborhood (the Senso-ji temple complex, founded 645 CE; the Nakamise shopping street; old-school Tokyo craftwork shops and sweet shops).

 Ryokan Asakusa Shigetsu